 - Wood Splitting: Split wood that has been cut into splittable chunks.
 Leave in nice stacks or transport to pre-determined locations.

 - Moving Boats: Move canoes to racks, put out row boats, kayaks, paddle boards.
 This is a good project for troops.
 Experienced sailors could rig sailboats.

 Each year, we have a weekend where many volunteers and help us crush some projects.
 Looking for a troop outing?
 Look no further than a weekend stay at Tomahawk.
 We'll provide shelter, food, the tools, and materials needed.
 You'll provide the hands to help.
+It is always hosted the weekend after Memorial Day (Friday night through Sunday Lunch).
 Sign up below!

 Sign Up For Work Party

 Troop Service Projects

 Check the Service Project Availability to find out what your campsite or a neighboring campsite needs.

 Campsite Project Availability Sign Up for a Project